jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tanuki.md

 RacialMods:
 Languages: Common, Tanuki
 SQ: change shape (raccoon; beast shape II), sake affinity
+SpecialAbilities:
-SpecialAbilities: >
+  Sake Affinity (Su): >
-  Sake Affinity (Su) As a swift action, a tanuki can take a swig of sake from the gourd it always carries at its side.
+    As a swift action, a tanuki can take a swig of sake from the gourd it always carries at its side.
 When it does so, it gains the effect of one of the following spells at caster level 7th: divine favor, false life, haste, or rage.
 Unusual tanukis might have additional spell effect choices at the GM's discretion.
 Each time a tanuki takes a swig of sake, it becomes progressively drunker and takes a -1 penalty to its AC and on Reflex saves for 1 minute.
 These penalties stack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: